Medical Trauma: Dealing with Psychological Responses to Medical Events

 Common experiences that may be related to medical trauma include medical events (i.e., heart attack, stroke) or procedures (i.e., emergency cesarean section, intubation due to COVID-19 infection).

-“There is no standard example or experience for medical trauma,” Schmoyer explained.
+“There is no standard example or experience for medical trauma,” Schmoyer-Edmiston explained.
 “A common thread between traumatic medical experiences that may contribute to medical trauma is the real or perceived threat to life as a result of an event or interaction within a healthcare setting.”

 What are the symptoms of medical trauma?